lerodriguezreyes/react-kanban/README.md

 ### Iteration 6 tasks:
 1. Finish implementing any remaining features in your app.
+2. Finish fleshing out individual page content.
-2. Finish styling changes in App.
+3. Finish styling changes in App.

 ### Pending tasks
 - FIGURE OUT ITEMS DETAILS PAGE and its url parameter browsing.
 - Add buttons functionality to dashboard.
-- create forms and add functionality to dashboard page.
 - create update form and add functionality to item details page.
 - integrate drag and drop functionality.
 - integrate toasts display whenever a task is successfully created, updated, or deleted.